 From these surveys we were able to report that only 10% of young people were able to change a plug.
 Only 6% knew how to bleed a radiator, and less than 5% can unblock a sink.

-I also attended market research workshops being run by our corporate backer that were set up to explore:
+I also attended market research workshops being run by Homeserve that were set up to explore:

-These workshops, while designed to answer questions the corporate had about a slightly different proposition they were working on, gave me and the DAD team some great insights into Customer behaviour and how we could work with independent Tradesmen to help our Customers.
+These workshops, while designed to answer questions Homeserve had about a slightly different proposition they were working on, gave me and the DAD team some great insights into customer behaviour and how we could work with independent tradesmen to help our customers.

 I helped design the DAD service, powered by three different mobile apps